-There is no experience in pediatric patients with renal impairment.
-When treating complicated skin and skin structure infections caused by P. aeruginosa, a dose of 20 mg/kg (or 1 gram for pediatric patients weighing over 50 kg) every 8 hours is recommended.
+When treating cSSSI caused by P. aeruginosa, a dose of 20 mg/kg (or 1 gram for pediatric patients weighing over 50 kg) every 8 hours is recommended.

 Pediatric Patients Less Than 3 Months of Age

-For pediatric patients (with normal renal function) less than 3 months of age, with intra-abdominal infections, the Meropenem for Injection dose is based on gestational age (GA) and postnatal age (PNA).
-(See dosing table below).
-Meropenem for Injection should be given as intravenous infusion over 30 minutes.
+For pediatric patients (with normal renal function) less than 3 months of age, with complicated intra-abdominal infections, the Meropenem for Injection, USP dose is based on gestational age (GA) and postnatal age (PNA).
+See dosing table 3 below.
+Meropenem for Injection, USP should be given as intravenous infusion over 30 minutes.

 |Age Group||Dose (mg/kg)||Dose Interval|

 |There is no experience in pediatric patients with renal impairment.|

 |Infants less than 32 weeks GA and PNA less than 2 weeks||20||Every 12 hours|

 |Infants less than 32 weeks GA and PNA 2 weeks and older||20||Every 8 hours|

 |Infants 32 weeks and older GA and PNA less than 2 weeks||20||Every 8 hours|